eLeMenCy/Midi4J/README.md

 returns the number of available **Midi Out** devices *(not available Midi In devices)* even if reading the code could make one think otherwise.

-To try to ease the possible confusion in Midi4J:
+In Midi4J, to try to ease the possible confusion:
 - Users created device instances are always known as **source** devices/ports
 - All other devices/ports available on the system, are known as **target** devices/ports.
 ```javascript